grapp1/kw-intern/parflow/docs/parflow_keys.rst

 .. note::
-    The value must be one of the following options ['1D', '2D', '3D']
+    The value must be one of the following options: 1D, 2D, 3D

 Solver.CLM.Print1dOut